 Hidden down a quiet alleyway just a stone’s throw from the clamour and chaos of Jemaa el-Fna, lies Riad Les Hibiscus; a stylish and peaceful oasis which is perhaps one of the best riads for families in Marrakech.

-I was previously a bit nervous of booking us into a riad in Marrakech.
+I was previously a bit nervous of booking us into a riad in Marrakech with kids.
 They are renowned for being peaceful enclaves hidden amongst the hustle and bustle of the medina.
 Where couples dressed in floppy hats and chinos sip mint tea before delving into the next chapter of their book, and whisper to each other for fear of disturbing the peace.

 Not really the place you would be comfortable taking a couple of energetic boys aged 3 and 5?
 Indeed many riads don’t accept families with children under the age of 12.
 Although some will waive this rule, I would be nervous about visiting these riads with my two.

 Well that was why it was so refreshing to receive an invite from Riad Les Hibiscus for us to stay a couple of nights in their family room at the end of our 18 day Morocco with kids road trip.
 A stylish riad in the centre of the medina, that welcomed young families?
 I definitely wanted to check this out.

 Arriving to Riad Les Hibiscus